CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/03-complex-python.md

 ---
-title: "Complex Python"
+title: "Complex Python: Classes & Comments"
-permalink: /materials/creating-curating-humanities-data/04-complex-python
+permalink: /materials/creating-curating-humanities-data/03-complex-python
 excerpt: "An introduction to complex Python data structures and functionality."
 toc: true
 ---

-Now that we have refreshed our knowledge of Python and learned how to create virtual environments, it's time to start getting more advanced in how we use Python, especially to work with data.
+Now that we have refreshed our knowledge of Python, it's time to start getting more advanced in how we use Python, especially to work with data.

 ## Classes